notcodingtoday/nocoto_zima/readme.md

 In any layer, press encoder to go to layer selection.

 In layer selection, press bottom right key to toggle reverse mouse scroll.

+## Tips for Mill-Max Hot Swap users

+Support the PCB with ~4mm silicone stand-offs to prevent PCB sinks during key presses.